halodong/aintboard/README.md

 ## Cloning

-1. create a folder or director in your C: drive.
+1. create a folder or directory in your C: drive.
 2. Open Gitbash and type`"cd" then your created folder or directory`
 3. Go to Github search for the repository.
 4. Click "CODE" then select "SSH" on the tab selection.
 5. Copy the link and go back to Gitbash.
-6. type`get clone` and the link you copy from Github.
+6. type`git clone` and the link you copy from Github.

 ## Running with Localhost